TylerTemp/SaintsField/README.md

 ### `PlayaEnableIf`/`PlayaDisableIf` ###

 This is the same as `EnableIf`, `DisableIf`, plus it can be applied to array, `Button`

+Different from `EnableIf`/`DisableIf`: apply on an array will directly enable or disable the array itself, rather than each element.

 ```csharp
 [PlayaDisableIf] public int[] justDisable;